Syntax

 Declaration & assignment

-You also have to declare mutable variables with let
+You also have to declare mutable variables with let, this

 avoids shooting yourself in the foot overriding variables